JuliaGPU/AMDGPUnative.jl/docs/src/quickstart.md

 @roc threads=N vadd!(c_d, a_d, b_d)
 ```

-Keep in mind that kernel launches are asynchronous, meaning that you need to do some kind of synchronization before you use the result by, for instance, `wait()`ing on the returned HSA signal value:
+Keep in mind that kernel launches are asynchronous, meaning that you need to do some kind of synchronization before you use the result (this is not necessary in the REPL).
+For instance, you can call `wait()` on the returned HSA signal value:

 ```julia
 wait(@roc threads=N vadd!(c_d, a_d, b_d))